Kredaro/Deep-Learning-Training/Neural Networks/Logistic_Regression/Readme.md

 The sigmoid function outputs a close to 0 for large negative values of z, and a value close to 1 for large positive values of z, but it’s always bound between 0 and 1.&nbsp;

-The objective is to learn the parameters W and b so that the Y^ becomes a good estimate of Y.&nbsp;
+The objective is to learn the parameters W and b so that the Y^ (predicted value) becomes a good estimate of Y (ground truth value).&nbsp;

 ## Logistic Regression cost&nbsp;function